fedepujol/nvim/README.md

 If you're using this configuration with NeoVim 0.6/0.6.1, you'll have to deal with the formatters outputing wrong `eol` in `Windows` files (fileformats=dos).
 There's an issue on NeoVim which is already merge.

-The solution is to use a nightly build (v0.7.0).

 ### Dependencies